wethod/learning-center-source/content/reports/index.md

 ### By Metadata

+This chart gives valuable insight only if metadata tags are used on projects or opportunities.
+Learn more here on how to add new metadata tags. [here]({{< relref "settings/index/#company" >}}).

 This chart is by default filtered on "No Metadata", meaning that all the projects with no metadata tags are considered.

 Change filters by selecting first a metadata tag and then select the value for the metadata.

-Clicking on a column will show a panel listing all the projects (based on the filters applied) with their:
+Clicking on a column will show a panel listing all the clients (based on the filters applied) with their:

-* Name;
+* Client's name;
 * Value;
 * Percentage of influence on the [revenue pipeline]({{< relref "glossary/index.md#revenue-pipeline" >}}).

+Items on the list are ordered by value.

 ## Revenue Actuals